Telemetry¶

 multistorageclient.set_telemetry(telemetry=telemetry)

-# Create a storage client for a profile and open an object/file.
+# Use an MSC shortcut to create a storage client for a profile and open an object/file.

 multistorageclient.open("msc://data/file.txt")